-GEMS has completed its thirteenth year and is actively engaged in continuing to meet academic goals.
+GEMS has completed its fourteenth year and is actively engaged in continuing to meet academic goals.
 New curriculum was introduced for ELA and Math.
 A supplemental math course was implemented, providing two additional math periods per week, and a reading initiative continues with all students independently reading during two full crew periods each week.
 GEMS teachers meet regularly after school in grade level teams to collaboratively build and implement cross-disciplinary expeditions.
 GEMS teachers also meet regularly in teams to discuss and integrate student data.
 GEMS teachers participate in over 10 scheduled professional development days annually led by our EL school designer and guided by our school's work plan.
 As a brief review of our initiatives to address our improvement needs, we have:

-- Built a school improvement plan focusing on goals in Social and Emotional Learning, English Language Arts, and Mathematics aligned to our work plan. - Expanded our RTI/MTSS program into the middle school - Empowered our Director of Social and Emotional Learning to help us better understand our students' non-academic needs that directly impact their ability to learn, and to design strategies that help our students become more aware of their own needs and available resources. - Focused on understanding the impact of trauma on children and their learning and the use of Trauma Informed Practices.
-Research in this area has been very helpful to understanding the impact of trauma on a child's brain and his or her ability to learn. - Expanded work around Restorative Practices, helping us find new ways to address school culture and student behavior that's the most instructive for a child's growth. - Hired a Director of Career Pathways to provide more intentional career focused activities and options for students and staff. - Maintained two after school programs focusing on SEL, ELA and Math enrichment and support as well as career exploration. - Maintained our strong partnership with EL Education to continuously improve our expeditionary focus integrated with academic growth and achievement goals in all core curricular areas based on Ohio and Common Core Standards.
+- Built a school improvement plan focusing on goals in Social and Emotional Learning, English Language Arts, and Mathematics aligned to our work plan and the ONE Plan. - Expanded our RTI/MTSS program into the middle school - Empowered our Director of Social and Emotional Learning to help us better understand our students' non-academic needs that directly impact their ability to learn, and to design strategies that help our students become more aware of their own needs and available resources. - Focused on understanding the impact of trauma on children and their learning and the use of Trauma Informed Practices.
+Research in this area has been very helpful to understanding the impact of trauma on a child's brain and his or her ability to learn. - Expanded work around Restorative Practices, helping us find new ways to address school culture and student behavior that's the most instructive for a child's growth. - Maintained two after school programs focusing on SEL, ELA and Math enrichment and support as well as career exploration. - Maintained our strong partnership with EL Education to continuously improve our expeditionary focus integrated with academic growth and achievement goals in all core curricular areas based on Ohio and Common Core Standards.